 Data was acquired where the outcrops of Agbani Sandstone are distinctly exposed (Figure 3).
 The high resolution versatile ABEM SAS 4000 resistivity meter (Figure 4) was used.
 The two datasets were acquired simultaneously.
-Of the possible electrode configuration used (Figure 5 and 6) in measuring resistivity and SP, the Wenner configuration and potential gradient technique was employed in the present study respectively.
-A total of seven (7) datasets was acquired - four (4) for SP and three (3) for resistivity.
-The electrode distance was 10m while the station distance was 20m.
+Of the possible electrode configuration used (Figures 5 and 6) in measuring resistivity and SP, the Wenner configuration and potential gradient technique was employed in the present study respectively.
+A total of seven (7) datasets were acquired - four (4) for SP and three (3) for resistivity.
+Minimum of 50 data points per profile.
+The electrode separation was 10m while the station distance was 20m.
 The resistivity data was acquired first.
-After that the current electrodes are removed.
-Adjusting the mode to SP, reading for SP was taken by using the two potential electrodes, and then the whole equipment set-up was moved to the next station distance.
-The apparent resistivity was computed by using equation 1.
+After that the current electrodes were removed.
+Adjusting the mode to SP, reading for SP was taken by using the two potential electrodes, and then the whole equipment set-up was moved to the next station.
+The apparent resistivity (ρ_a) was computed by using equation 1.